 TUCK ME IN, DAD

 Little minds are in a receptive state at bedtime.
 Bedtime stories can reflect on the day and neatly tuck in a little teaching.
 Your growing-up years can make some great stories.
-Surround your child with pleasant thoughts and admirable values as she drifts off to sleep.
-Do this night after night and these bits of wisdom will be filed away in her library of experiences.
-Years later these bedtime lessons will be an important influence in her life.
+Surround your child with pleasant thoughts and admirable values as they drifts off to sleep.
+Do this night after night and these bits of wisdom will be filed away in their library of experiences.
+Years later these bedtime lessons will be an important influence in his or her life.
 Bedtime prayers are a time-honored tradition effective for smoothing out the wrinkles of life and for passing on parental values and beliefs.

 A word of advice: Even though their eyes are closing, children’s ears are very keen to follow a story.
 A seven-year-old friend of ours instructs his mother to “Keep reading – I can still hear you even when I’m sleeping.”